-To change any event's status, click the event thumbnail in the Events Page panel and then click Edit.
+To change any event's status, hover over the event thumbnail in the Events Page panel and click Edit.
 From the editor, click the current status and select a new one.

 If you’re leaving the event unpublished (Scheduled, Needs Review, or Draft), you’ll see a status banner over the event thumbnail in the page panel.
-Once it’s Published, you’ll see the thumbnail without a banner and the content appears live on your Events Page.
+After it’s Published, the banner disappears and the content appears on your live Events Page.

 Events are organized by Upcoming and Past.
-To edit or delete an event, click the post title, then click Edit or Delete.
+To edit or delete an event, hover over the post title, then click Edit or Delete.

-Can I sync events with an external calendar?
+Can I export events to an external calendar?

 Yes.
-To add Google Calendar and iCloud Calendar links to events, open an individual event, then open the Style Editor, and check Show Export Links.
+To add Google Calendar and iCloud Calendar links to events, open an individual event, then open the Site Styles panel and check Show Export Links.

 Can I enable comments for events?

 Events Pages don't include built-in comments.
 You can embed a third-party commenting service, like Disqus, using the Code Block.
 Note that we’re unable to offer troubleshooting support for advanced modifications like custom code.